 Unlike most other beard styles, full beards are contextual things, working best when you get the rest of your look right – something a swathe of tattooed, selvedge-jeaned, hipster barbers discovered years ago.
 They look especially good when you’re dressed up, counteracting the beard’s often rugged appearance with smart casual clothing.

-Depending on the rate of your own individual hair growth, a full beard can take several months (often up to a year) to reach a decent length and density but, as is the case with garden hedges, it’s worth having it shaped regularly during the growing period to guide it into the right shape.
+A full beard can take several months to grow but, as is the case with garden hedges, it’s worth having it shaped regularly during the growing period to guide it into the right shape.

 A barber will be able to ensure you’re growing the most flattering style for your face shape.
 If you’re shaping your own beard at home and are looking for a neat and flattering line on your neck, try ending your beard just above the Adam’s Apple.

-Keep your beard smooth, shiny and conditioned during the growing period with the help of a product like American Crew conditioning Beard Serum (£12.95) or Jack Black Beard Oil (£19.50), massaged in with your fingertips so it reaches the skin beneath to minimise the risk of beard dandruff forming.
+Keep your beard smooth, shiny and conditioned during the growing period with the help of a product like American Crew conditioning Beard Serum or Jack Black Beard Oil, massaged in with your fingertips so it reaches the skin beneath to minimise the risk of beard dandruff forming.

 Thicker beards benefit from regular brushing to ensure hairs don’t get tangled, giving your beard volume (hairs lie flat so brushing plumps them back up) and helping fill in any patches.
-The Kent Monster Beard Brush (£28) is bigger than most and especially good for long, bushy beards.
-Remove any unwanted cheek hair with a quality razor or gadget like the Philips OneBlade (£49.99).
+The Kent Monster Beard Brush is bigger than most and especially good for long, bushy beards.
+Remove any unwanted cheek hair with a high-quality razor or gadget like the Philips OneBlade.

 Brush through first to detangle hairs and ensure an even trim.
 If you want to add volume to your beard blow-dry it with a hairdryer on a medium heat setting while brushing downwards with a small round hairbrush or beard comb.
 If you’re growing it really long, though, get a professional to trim it using scissors in the same way you’d have a regular haircut.

-Most sparseness will fill in eventually once the beard grows to decent length but if smaller patches are a problem you can disguise them using products like Benjamin Barber Beard Filler (£29) or MMUK Man Beard Filler (£15.50), which come in several different shades and can be applied with a brush or your fingertips.
+Most sparseness will fill in eventually once the beard grows to decent length but if smaller patches are a problem you can disguise them using products like Benjamin Barber Beard Filler or MMUK Man Beard Filler, which come in several different shades and can be applied with a brush or your fingertips.

 If patchiness or scars are enough of a problem to stop you from considering facial hair altogether, you might want to think about a beard transplant.
 An increasingly popular procedure, it uses Follicular Unit Extraction – the same technique used in FUE hair transplants – to move hair follicles from the back of the head to the face, helping fill in any gaps.
 Prices vary, depending on how much hair you want transplanting, but expect to pay upwards of £3,000.

-And if a grey beard worries you then dye the offending hairs with Just For Men Moustache and Beard Brush-In Colour Gel (£7.39), which is specially formulated for facial hair and allows you to colour the whole beard or just treat isolated areas.
+Finally, if a grey beard worries you then dye the offending hairs with Just For Men Moustache and Beard Brush-In Colour Gel, which is specially formulated for facial hair and allows you to colour the whole beard or just treat isolated areas.

 Maintained properly, with stragglers kept in check and edges precisely defined, it’ll see you right – from work to a wedding.